sanchit-scaler/todo-fastapi-bootcamp/README.md

 ## Customization

 ### Styling
-The application uses Tailwind CSS classes.
+The application uses Tailwind CSS classes loaded via CDN.
 You can customize the appearance by modifying the classes in `templates/todolist.html`.
+For production use, consider installing Tailwind CSS locally for better performance.

 ### Icons
-SVG icons are embedded directly in the HTML.
-You can replace them with different icons by modifying the SVG paths in the template.
+Inline SVG icons are embedded directly in the HTML template.
+You can replace them with different icons by modifying the SVG paths in `templates/todolist.html`.

 ### Database
 To use a different storage backend, modify the file operations in `main.py` to use your preferred database.